imvetri/artificial-intelligence/No.Neuron.Learning.Machine.md

 ### Conclusion

 Artificial Neurons are well marketed, not well thought through concept somehow came into trend.
 It sounds nice but it doesn't fit very well.
 Neuron is a biological part of a living organism.
 If a learning agent is required for a computing device, it should be a part of itself, which is an executable program.
 Neurons do not learn, Its DNA that learns.
 Program is a DNA of a computing machine, NOT NEURON.
+Live, Learn, Die.
+Run, Edit, Kill.